AndreaGhirlanda/eth-data-science-msc/README.md

 # ETH Data Science Notes

 Here you can find list of the courses I successfully completed during my Master's program.
-Within this repository, you will find the lecture notes, along with supplementary materials relevant to the courses I have taken.
-Moreover, for courses that required a project, you will find a link of the repository containing the assignment for the respective course.
+The table below shows all the courses I have completed during my Master's in Data Science along with summaries and projects.

 | Course                                                       |                           Website                            |     Summary   |                           Project                            |
 | :----------------------------------------------------------- | :----------------------------------------------------------: | :--------------: | :----------------------------------------------------------: |